-After retirement and especially after physical capability begins to deteriorate, caregivers of senior loved ones have to get creative keeping them busy!
 When the winter comes around, finding stimulating activities for the elderly can be even more of a challenge.
 But don’t let something like the weather get in the way of fun.
 There are tons of things to do with aging parents or grandparents that doesn’t involve being out in the cold!

-Here are our top winter activities for seniors.
+Here are our top winter activities for seniors:

 Gardening is beneficial for people of all ages.
 The activity stimulates all of the senses and awakens our fundamental connection with nature.
 For seniors, it’s especially rewarding when the activity is done in pairs or groups, since it can reduce social isolation.

 In the wintertime, it’s significantly harder to spend long periods of time outdoors, tending the outdoor garden —- let alone actually growing and harvesting anything!
 Caring for houseplants is a great activity for older adults.
 Plus, air purifying leaves will fill their home, enhancing the environment where they spend most of the colder months!
-If physical activity isn’t possible for your aging parent or grandparent, simply being around plants is therapeutic.
+In conclusion, if physical activity isn’t possible for your aging parent or grandparent, simply being around plants is therapeutic.